Report

 This project was sponsored by the Guangzhou Development District and was conducted in the Environment, Energy, and Economic Development Program within RAND Infrastructure, Safety, and Environment.

-This report is part of the RAND Corporation technical report series.
-RAND technical reports may include research findings on a specific topic that is limited in scope or intended for a narrow audience; present discussions of the methodology employed in research; provide literature reviews, survey instruments, modeling exercises, guidelines for practitioners and research professionals, and supporting documentation; or deliver preliminary findings.
-All RAND reports undergo rigorous peer review to ensure that they meet high standards for research quality and objectivity.
+This publication is part of the RAND technical report series.
+RAND technical reports, products of RAND from 2003 to 2011, presented research findings on a topic limited in scope or intended for a narrow audience; discussions of the methodology employed in research; literature reviews, survey instruments, modeling exercises, guidelines for practitioners and research professionals, and supporting documentation; and preliminary findings.
+All RAND technical reports were subject to rigorous peer review to ensure high standards for research quality and objectivity.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.